 For morning exams, students need to report to the testing room at 7:30am and the exam will begin at 8:00am.
 For afternoon exams students need to report to the testing room beginning at 12:01pm and the exam will begin at 12:30pm.

 For security reasons and per College Board regulations, students will NOT be admitted to the room once the exam materials have been opened.
 Late arrivals who are not admitted to the room are considered ‘no shows’ and are not eligible for the partial refund or for make-up of the exam.

 How do I know when the exam is?
 How do I know how long the exam is?

-Exam calendar is posted on the Calendar on this website.
+Exam calendar is posted on the calendar link below.
 Exams are either Morning (7:30 a.m. check-in) exams or Afternoon (12:01 p.m. check-in) exams.
 On average, exams last 4 hours.
 Students should notify coaches, parents, etc. accordingly since no early dismissal is possible from the exam.